top of page

 (2026)

-“Sometimes bad mistakes are the best ones you can make."
+“Sometimes bad decisions are the best ones you can make."

 49-year-old Grace Miller is the ultimate good girl.
 Good wife, good mother, good role model.
 She’s had to be, she’s been married to a high-profile Christian Evangelist for nearly thirty years.
 When her seemingly-perfect marriage unexpectedly implodes very publicly, she realises she’s been on her best behaviour for decades—and she's had enough...